citronalco/calibre-dnb/README.md

 1. Start Calibre
 1. In "Preferences", section "Advanced" click on "Plugins"
 1. "Load plugin from file"
-1. Choose the downloaded dnb-metadata-plugin-2.0.5.zip
+1. Choose the downloaded dnb-metadata-plugin zip file
 1. Restart Calibre

 ### How to get a SRU Access Token: